-i.
-Speech Pathologist 182.
-Employees in class 2542 Speech Pathologist.
-Employees shall be eligible for Step 7 after serving two years at Step 6. j.
-District Attorney's Investigative Assistant 183.
-Effective July 1, 2006, class 8132 District Attorney's Investigative Assistant shall be eligible for Step 6 after serving one year of service at Step 5. k.
-Legislative Analysts 184.
-Employees in classes 1367 and 1371 who serve as Legislative Analysts and/or Senior Legislative Analysts in the Office of the Legislative Analyst shall receive a seven percent (7%) premium.
-1. Construction Inspectors 185.
-Employees in class 6318 who serve as Resident Engineer shall receive a two percent (2%) premium while serving in such capacity. m.
-Sewage Treatment Plant Superintendents 186.
-Employees in class 5130 who are in possession of an engineering license shall receive a five and one-half percent (5.5%) premium. n.
-Public Safety Communications Coordinators 187.
-Effective July 1, 2018, employees in class 8240 shall receive a one-time wage adjustment of an additional six and forty hundredths percent (6.40%) to their base wage.
-2. Acting Assignment Pay 188.
-Employees assigned by the Appointing Officer or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall receive compensation at a higher salary if all of the following conditions are met: a.
-The assignment shall be in writing. b.
-The position to which the employee is assigned must be a budgeted position. c.
-The employee is assigned to perform the duties of a higher classification for longer than ten (10) consecutive working days or eighty (80) hours.
-189. Upon written approval by the Appointing Officer, beginning on the eleventh (11th) day of an acting assignment under this section and retroactive to the first (1st) day of the assignment, an employee shall be paid five percent (5%) above the employee's base colory but such pay shall not avaged the maximum step of the colory grade of the class salary but such pay shall not exceed the maximum step of the salary grade of the class to which temporarily assigned.
+- 213. No later than August 1, 2023, the Union and City will meet to study equity for the 1823 and 1824 classifications. - 2.
+Acting Assignment Pay - 214.
+Employees assigned by the Appointing Officer or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall receive compensation at a higher salary if all of the following conditions are met: - a.
+The assignment shall be in writing. - b.
+The position to which the employee is assigned must be a budgeted position. - c.
+The employee is assigned to perform the duties of a higher classification for longer than ten (10) consecutive working days or eighty (80) hours. - 215.
+Upon written approval by the Appointing Officer, beginning on the eleventh (11th) day of an acting assignment under this section and retroactive to the first (1st) day of the assignment, an employee shall be paid five percent (5%) above the employee's base salary but such pay shall not exceed the maximum step of the salary grade of the class to which temporarily assigned.
 Premiums based on percent of salary shall be paid at a rate that includes out of class pay where the premium is applicable to the class the person is performing in.